vube/i18n/Readme.md

 a Simplified BSD License.
 For specific license details, refer directly to the the gocheck package.

-#### launchpad.net/goyaml
+#### gopkg.in/yaml.v1

-This i18n package makes use of the launchpad.net/goyaml package, released under the LGPLv3 License.
-For specific license details, refer directly to the goyaml package.
+This i18n package makes use of the gopkg.in/yaml.v1 package, released under the LGPLv3 License.
+For specific license details, refer directly to the yaml package.

 Call for open source help!